Skip to content

 Warning

-S-expressions can be made by using only the assets inserted in the list and not with all the ones in the source Dataset.
+S-expressions can be made by using only the assets specified in input via the drag and drop and not with all the assets available in the source Dataset, Aux Dataset or Result.

 Warning